 can be changed or canceled by its creator at any time, for any reason, during that individual’s lifetime.

-Fannie Mae will accept an inter vivos revocable trust that has an ownership interest in the security property as an eligible borrower for a mortgage for all transaction types.
+Fannie Mae will accept an inter vivos revocable trust that has an ownership interest in the security property as an eligible mortgagor (a party to the security instrument) for all transaction types, provided it complies with the requirements in this topic.

-A lender delivering a loan that has an inter vivos revocable trust borrower is responsible for:
+A lender delivering a loan that has an inter vivos revocable trust as mortgagor is responsible for:

 determining that both the trust and the mortgage satisfy Fannie Mae eligibility criteria and documentation requirements;